mT5: A massively multilingual pre-trained text-to-text transformer: mC4 and mT5

 \subsection{mT5}

-The model architecture and training procedure that we used for mT5 closely follows that of T5.
-Specifically, we based mT5 on the ``T5.1.1'' recipe,\footnote{\url{https://github.com/google-research/text-to-text-transfer-transformer/blob/master/released\_checkpoints.md\#t511}} which improves upon T5 by using GeGLU nonlinearities \citep{shazeer2020glu}, scaling $\mathrm{d_{model}}$ instead of $\mathrm{d_{ff}}$ in the larger models, and pre-training on unlabeled data only with no dropout.
-For brevity, we refer to \cite{raffel2019exploring} for further details on T5.
+The model architecture and training procedure that we use for mT5 closely follows that of T5.
+Specifically, we base mT5 on the ``T5.1.1'' recipe,\footnote{\url{https://github.com/google-research/text-to-text-transfer-transformer/blob/master/released\_checkpoints.md\#t511}} which improves upon T5 by using GeGLU nonlinearities \citep{shazeer2020glu}, scaling both $\mathrm{d_{model}}$ and $\mathrm{d_{ff}}$ instead of just $\mathrm{d_{ff}}$ in the larger models, and pre-training on unlabeled data only with no dropout.
+We refer to \citet{2020t5} for further details on T5.

 A major factor in pre-training multilingual models is how to sample data from each language.
 Ultimately, this choice is a zero-sum game: If low-resource languages are sampled too often, the model may overfit; if high-resource languages are not trained on enough, the model will underfit.
 We therefore take the approach used in \citep{devlin2018multilingual,conneau2019unsupervised,arivazhagan2019massively} and boost lower-resource languages by sampling examples according to the probability $p(L) \propto |L|^\alpha$, where $p(L)$ is the probability of sampling text from a given language during pre-training and $|L|$ is the number of examples in the language.
 The hyperparameter $\alpha$ (typically with $\alpha < 1$) allows us to control how much to ``boost'' the probability of training on low-resource languages.
 Values used by prior work include $\alpha = 0.7$ for mBERT \citep{devlin2018multilingual}, $\alpha = 0.3$ for XLM-R \citep{conneau2019unsupervised}, and $\alpha = 0.2$ for MMNMT \citep{arivazhagan2019massively}.
-We tried all three of these values and found $\alpha = 0.3$ to give a reasonable compromise between performance on high- and low-resource languages.
+We tried all three of these values (ablation results in \cref{sec:ablation}) and found $\alpha = 0.3$ to give a reasonable compromise between performance on high- and low-resource languages.